Responding to your Summons

 To qualify for jury service you must be at least 18 years of age, a United States citizen, a resident of Maricopa County, adequately proficient in English, never have been convicted of a felony (unless your civil rights have been restored), and have no disqualifying mental condition.

 The Court realizes prospective jurors may have been summoned at an inconvenient time and is willing to defer service to a more convenient time in most instances.
 Jurors may request a first-time postponement no less than 10 days prior to the summonsed date.
 When responding to your summons you will see an option to postpone your service.
-You may also call and speak to a jury clerk or fax your request.
+You may also call and speak to a jury clerk, email your request or use the chat feature at the bottom of your screen.
 These methods will allow jurors to select a new date of their choice, with some limitations, as long as the new date is within 90 days of the date on which they were initially scheduled to appear.

 Additional requests for postponement must be in writing and either mailed or faxed to the Jury Office for review.
 Arizona law (A.R.S.
 21-336) does not allow a second postponement unless it is an extreme emergency that was not anticipated when the first postponement was granted.
 Any documentation mailed or faxed to the Jury Office must include the juror’s name and juror identification number.